 Post-graduation work permit validity

-A post-graduation work permit might be given depending on the length of the study program for at least 8 months up to 3 years.
+IRCC issues a post-graduation work permit based on the length of your study program, from a minimum of 8 months up to 3 years.

 The duration of the post-graduation work permit